chunribu/miidl/docs/index.md

 ## MIIDL

-MIIDL [ˈmaɪdəl] is the abbreviation of "Markers Identifier with Interpretabel Deep Learning".
+MIIDL */ˈmaɪdəl/* is the abbreviation of "Markers Identifier with Interpretabel Deep Learning".
 MIIDL is a biomarker screening tool based on interpretable deep learning and applied to datasets with a large number of features.

-**Not available now**
+***Note: temporarily unavailable***

 ### Installation